ezracoburn/simplet/README.md

 **Pass 1 — Bias field construction (all frames, no output written)**

-For every frame in the flight that passes QC, the script computes a smooth-water ocean mask (S2) and accumulates a per-pixel running average of the frame's temperature deviation from its own S2 baseline.
+For every frame in the flight, the script runs the full QC pipeline outlined in Pass 2 — texture computation, histogram thresholding, S/S2 mask construction, and all filters — silently, without writing any images or report entries.
+Frames that fail QC are skipped.
+For frames that pass, the script computes a smooth-water ocean mask (S2) and accumulates a per-pixel running average of the frame's temperature deviation from its own S2 baseline.
 These deviations are averaged in image coordinates across all usable frames, filling sparse pixels with a local median, smoothing the result with a Gaussian filter, and anchoring it so the field is mean-zero.
 If `USE_DIRECTIONAL_BIAS` is enabled, this is done separately for each dominant yaw direction detected from the flight's yaw histogram, giving each heading its own bias field.

 **Pass 2 — Frame processing and aggregation (selected frames)**